EricJobin/The-Nile-List/README.md

 ![Buy](/images/103.png?raw=true "Purchasing an item")

-The user will then be shown how much the total order costs, and what they will be recieving.
+The user will then be shown how much the total order costs, and what they will be receiving.
 They will then again be shown the list of items and asked if they want to purchase wares.
-The user may make as many purchase as they wish, and will only exit once they no longer wish to buy anything.
+The user may make as many purchases as they wish, and will only exit once they no longer wish to buy anything.

 ![Quit](/images/104.png?raw=true "Exiting")